PERSONS PER SQUARE KILOMETER

 In 1837, the Afrikaners were the first ones who took the current Botswana into their hands.
 The former Bechuanaland became part of the British protectorate in 1885, which lasted till 1966.
 Some years before the Botswana Democratic Party (BDP) was established and won the first elections.
 Bechuanaland became independent 30 September 1966, and Seretse Khama became first president.
-The name Bechuanaland was officially changed into Botswana.
-The post of Prime Minister is erased and Botswana became a parliament democracy.
-After the dead of Seretse Khama he is succeeded by Ketumile Masire.
-Botswana becomes member of the SADCC (South African Development Coordination Conference).
-In 1998 Ketumile Masire is succeeded by Festus Gontebanye Mogae.
-He keeps this position untill 2008.
-From 2008 till present Ian Khama is president of Botswana.
+Bechuanaland became The Republic of Botswana, a parliament democracy.

-Botswana’s climate differs per region, and depends on local rainfall.
-The rainfall varies in the inlands from around 20 cm per year, while in the north this is more than 64 cm rain per year.
-There is a subtropical climate, but there are also long dry periods.
-The only and best possibility for visiting National Parks in Botswana is in the dry season (May – October).
+Botswana’s climate differs per region and is heavily dependent on localized rainfall.
+The rainfall varies in the inlands from around 200 mm per year, while in the north this can be more than 640 mm per year.
+Overall, Botswana has a subtropical climate, but there can be long dry periods.

-The population of Botswana exists mainly out of the Tswana (79%), an ethnical group who speak a Bantoe language.
-This population is divided in eight important subgroups.
-There are also small numbers of Kalanga (11%), Basarwa (3%), Kgalagadi and white people.
-Even though English is the official language, the local Tswana language commonly used.
-Half of the population is Christian.
-The other half believes in traditional religions.
+The population of Botswana is composed of mainly the Tswana (79%), an ethnical group who speak Tswana, a Bantu language.
+This population is divided into eight main subgroups.
+There are also small numbers of Kalanga (11%), Basarwa (3%), Kgalagadi and a relatively small number of Caucasians.
+Even though English is the official language, the local Tswana language is commonly used.

-The local currency is the pula.
-Pula means ‘rain’ in Setswana language.
-One pula is worth one hundred thebe, which means ‘shield'.
-Kinds of coins available: 1, 5, 10, 25 and 50 thebe and 1 and 2 pula.
-The notes are available in 10, 20, 50 and 100 pula.
-Up till 1920, the pound Sterling was used in Botswana, which was followed by the South African pound.
-In 1961 two South African pounds were traded for one South African rand.
-Finally, in 1976 the pula was introduced with an exchange rate of 1:1.
+The local currency is the Botswana Pula (BWP).
+Pula means ‘rain’ in the Setswana language.
+One Pula is worth one-hundred Thebe, which means ‘shield’.
+The coins available are: 1, 5, 10, 25 and 50 Thebe and 1 and 2 Pula.
+The available notes are 10, 20, 50 and 100 Pula.
+Up until 1920, the Pound Sterling was used in Botswana, which was followed by the South African Pound.
+Finally, in 1976 the Pula was introduced.

-The natural division of vegetation in Botswana depends strongly on the rain fall.
-The largest part of Botswana exists of savannah areas, only small parts of Botswana exist of forests.
-The most appearing trees are the Acacia and Mopane trees.
+The natural division of vegetation in Botswana depends strongly on the rainfall.
+The largest part of Botswana is savannah with only small parts of denser vegetation.
+The most common trees are the Acacia and Mopane trees.
 The largest forests can be found in the north, at the shores of the Chobe river.
 Botswana is known for its large diversity in animals, the most African wild species can be found here.
-Botswana has lately been very protective against poachers in comparison with other African countries.
-According to the statistics, the country has around 164 kinds of mammals, 157 kinds of reptiles, 80 kinds of fishes, 550 kinds of birds and countless sorts of insects.
+The country hosts around 164 different types of mammals, 157 kinds of reptiles, 80 varieties of fish, 550 kinds of birds and countless sorts of insects.

-The government has reserved thousands of square kilometers as protected area.
-Some of these protected areas are Chobe National Park in the North, Central Kalahari Game Reserve, Moremi Game Reserve in the Okavango Delta and the Kgalagadi Transfrontier Park at the border of South Africa.
+The government has reserved thousands of square kilometers as protected areas.
+Some of these protected areas are the Chobe National Park in the north, the Central Kalahari Game Reserve, the Moremi Game Reserve in the Okavango Delta and the Kgalagadi Transfrontier Park at the border to South Africa.

-For the biggest part of the population, small-scale agriculture and stock-breeding is the most important source of income.
-In most cases, only a few people of a large family has a paid job.
+For the biggest part of the population, small-scale agriculture and stockbreeding is the most important source of income.
+In most cases, only a few people of a large family have a paid job.
 The rest takes care of the farm.
-The country’s water shortening, and a continuous lack on enough facilities have delayed agricultural growth.
+The country’s water shortage, and a continuous lack of facilities have delayed agricultural growth.
 Only a small part of the country is cultivated.
-Around the time of independence, the only minerals found in Botswana were manganese, gold and asbestos.
-Since that time large nickel and copper sources has been found, as well as salt.
-There are also huge coal mines, sources of antimony, sulphur, plutonium and platin.
-The three diamond mines are the most important for local economy.
-These mines represent nowadays one of the larges diamond reserves in the world.
+Around the time of independence, the only minerals found in Botswana were manganese, gold and asbestos. .